-Our aim to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Materials Science & Engineering.
+Our aim to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Materials Science and Engineering.

-To provide a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent solutions adopted in the fields of Materials Science & Engineering.
+To provide a premier interdisciplinary platform for researchers, practitioners and educators to present and discuss the most recent solutions adopted in the fields of Materials Science and Engineering.

 Early Bird Registration